Agrippa Menenius Lanatus (consul 503 BC)

-One puzzle about Menenius concerns his social status: Was he patrician or plebeian?
+One puzzle about Menenius concerns his social status: was he was patrician or plebeian?
 Livy asserts that he was "an eloquent man and dear to the plebeians as being one of themselves by birth."
-On the other hand, he was sent to the plebs as a representative of the Senate, and furthermore he had held the office of consul.
+On the other hand, he was sent to the plebs as a representative of the Senate, and he had held the office of consul.
 The consulship, according to the traditional historiography, was at this time reserved strictly for patricians.
 Ancient accounts of early Roman history are compromised by uneven use of sources, the author's bias toward either senatorial or popular interests, and sheer uncertainty.
 The existence of the "plebeian" and "patrician" social division in the earliest period of Rome's history has been questioned by modern scholars.

 Menenius died in 493 BC.
 Livy records that during his life he had been beloved of both the senate and the plebs (particularly the latter since his involvement in ending their secession).
 As his estate lacked funds to pay for his funeral, the people contributed to his funeral expenses by way of a levy.

-Menenius had a son who would become consul in 439 BC.
+Menenius had a son, named Titus, who would become consul in 477 BC.

 Menenius was also a character in William Shakespeare's Coriolanus.
+He is portrayed by Brian Cox in the 2011 film adaptation of the same name, in which director Ralph Fiennes plays the titular character.